Umuzi-org/tech-department/content/4-projects/tdd/_index.md

 - write clean code (it will be revewed by your peers and by senior staff)
 - use Git from the command line.
 This is a suuuper important skill in industry
 - have fun :) (but not too much)

+There are a few excercises here.
+Try the ones marked as easy first.